jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 - http://searchsqlserver.techtarget.com/definition/normalization
 - http://psoug.org/reference/normalization.html
 - http://www.bkent.net/Doc/simple5.htm

-- “First normal form (1NF).
-This is the "basic" level of database normalization, and it generally corresponds to the definition of any database, namely:
-    - It contains two-dimensional tables with rows and columns.
-    - Each column corresponds to a sub-object or an attribute of the object represented by the entire table.
-    - Each row represents a unique instance of that sub-object or attribute and must be different in some way from any other row (that is, no duplicate rows are possible).
-    - All entries in any column must be of the same kind.
-For example, in the column labeled "Customer," only customer names or numbers are permitted.

-- Second normal form (2NF).
-At this level of normalization, each column in a table that is not a determiner of the contents of another column must itself be a function of the other columns in the table.
-For example, in a table with three columns containing the customer ID, the product sold and the price of the product when sold, the price would be a function of the customer ID (entitled to a discount) and the specific product.
-- 2NF: all fields in the PK are required to determine the non-key fields, i.e., data not dependent on primary key is moved to another table;

 - Third normal form (3NF).
 At the second normal form, modifications are still possible because a change to one row in a table may affect data that refers to this information from another table.
 For example, using the customer table just cited, removing a row describing a customer purchase (because of a return, perhaps) will also remove the fact that the product has a certain price.
 In the third normal form, these tables would be divided into two tables so that product pricing would be tracked separately.”
 - 3NF: all the non-key fields are independent from other non-key fields, i.e., don’t store calculable data in the database (conduct calculations in SQL), i.e. remove all transitive dependencies